spree/spree/guides/content/integration/endpoints/mandrill_integration.md

 To see thorough detail on how a particular JSON Message should be formatted, check out the [Notification Messages guide](notification_messages).
 ***

+### Templates

+The Mandrill Integration sends a collection of Merge Variables which can be used in Mandrill templates to fill in relevant information.
+Example templates are included with each of the actions below, and full information about the variables being sent can be found in [the code](https://github.com/spree/mandrill_endpoint/blob/master/lib/mandrill_sender.rb).

 ### Order Confirmation

 This Service should be triggered when an order is completed, or when an existing order is updated.
 When the Endpoint receives a validly-formatted Message to the `/order_confirmation` URL, it passes the order's information on to Mandrill's API.
 Mandrill then sends an email to the user using its matching stored [template](#template), confirming that their order was received.